daebwae/CleanDataProject/README.md

 * data: contains the full set of observationss
 * data.summary: contains the means for each variable by subject and activity

-The script then saves the "data.summary" datset as a comma-delimited data file int he directory wher you run your script.
+The script then saves the "data.summary" as "tidyWearable.txt" and "data" as "wearable.txt" in your working directtory.
+The datsets are saved as a comma-delimited files just as the original data.

+## Copyright Note
+The data that is used in this script is all based on work by:

+Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
+International Workshop of Ambient Assisted Living (IWAAL 2012).
+Vitoria-Gasteiz, Spain.
+Dec 2012

+You can find their data [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).